 In total, buildings will make up only 50% of the site.

 Overall, the development meets the strictest urban planning and environmental excellence standards.
-SDA is also planning on obtaining LEED-ND v4 Platinum certification, the highest environmental standard.
+SDA was awarded LEED-ND v4 Platinum certification for this project, the highest environmental standard.

 By adding two public squares and green spaces to the neighbourhood, new residents will have an alternative to Parc Jean-Duceppe.
 In addition, some residential buildings will have landscaped courtyards.